 Can you see when someone was last active on Tinder?

-No. In the early years, there was a ‘last active’ report in Tinder, but it has already been removed.
+No. There was a ‘last active’ report in Tinder in the early years, but it has already been removed.

-Does Tinder only show profiles of active Tinderaars?
+Does Tinder only show profiles of active Tinderers?

-The profiles you see on Tinder have passed a lot of selection criteria and recent activity is an important one.
+The profiles you see on Tinder have passed a lot of selection criteria, and recent activity is an important one.
 In principle, the app shows the most recently active people first.
-In densely populated regions there are usually a lot of Tinderaars and you can assume that you initially see only active users.
-In less crowded Tinder areas, however, you can quickly get less active Tinderaars presented, sometimes even people who have not opened the app for weeks or months.
+In densely populated regions, there are usually a lot of Tinderers, and you can assume that you initially see only active users.
+In less crowded Tinder areas, however, you can quickly get less active Tinderers presented, sometimes even people who have not opened the app for weeks or months.

 My match no longer responds to my chat messages.
 Did he/she perhaps block me, or have his / her account been deleted?